MehinHuseynova/Random-cat-test-task/README.md

-User story: User can type location and see relevant forecast User story: User can reach next day's weather
+User story: User can refresh feed to see random cat fact User story: User can see total refresh count
-User story: User can see today's highlights
-User story: User can see forecast based on selected TimeZone

 Node Modules folder is ignored.
 Yarn command is needed.